saimanojmatta/pdf-task/README.md

-client:retidirected to client enter npm run dev to run the frontend code
+client:redirected to client enter npm run dev to run the frontend code

 server: node api/server.js to run the backend server